 At Hondros College, we’re here for you every step of the way.
 As a Licensed Home Inspector, you can dictate your schedule and be your own boss!
 With a gross annual full-time income of around $70K, about 75% of home inspectors work for themselves.
-You’ll stay busy, too, as 77% of homes sold in the United States involve an inspection.
+You’ll stay busy, too, as nearly 90% of homes sold in the United States involve an inspection.
 Hondros College offers both online and classroom solutions for Home Inspection pre-licensing education.
 Our courses are designed in accordance with the State of Ohio Home Inspection Board recommendations.

 Hondros is here for you with:

-- Experienced instructors who use real world examples, scenarios and current information, because they’ve worked in the field.
+- Experienced instructors who use real world examples, scenarios and the most current information, because they are working in the field.

 - 2-day instructor-led exam prep boot camp.

 - CompuCram exam prep solution allows you to study anywhere, anytime.

 - 24/7 Ask an Instructor (they’re all experienced home inspectors!)

 - FastFingerprints available at six Ohio campus locations to help you complete the required fingerprint and background check requirements.

 - Over 50 years of experience in providing professional education.